-Date & Time of AGM Location of AGM Details of Special Resolution(s) passed at AGM September 17, 2018 at 3.30 P.M.
-MonarcQ Hall, Royal Orchid Hotels, Opp.
-Cerebrum IT 1.
-Appointment Of Mr. Siddharth Vasudevan Moorthy As Managing Director Of The Company Park, Kalyaninagar, Pune - 411 014 2.
-Appointment Of Mr. R. Vasudevan As Whole Time Director (Executive Chairman) Of The Company September 23, 2019 at 11:00 A.M.
-MonarcQ Hall, Royal Orchid Hotels, Opp.
-Cerebrum IT 1.
-Re-appointment of Mr. V. Mohan (DIN: 00071517) as Non- Executive Director Park, Kalyaninagar, Pune - 411 014 2.
-Re-appointment of Mr. K. G. Krishnamurthy (DIN: 00012579) as Non-Executive Director 3.
-Approval for Payment of Remuneration to Mr. Siddharth Vasudevan Moorthy as Managing Director of the Company 4.
-Approval for payment of Remuneration to Mr. Vasudevan Ramamoorthy as Whole Time Director(Executive Chairman) of the Company 5.
-To convert Loan availed from JM Financials Credit Solutions Ltd into equity shares upon the Event of Default September 29, 2020 Video Conferencing/Other Audio- at 11.007.101.
-Meeting of the Company.
-Vascon Weikfield Chambers, Behind Hotel Novotel, Opposite Hyatt Hotel, Pune Nagar Road, Pune-411014
+Details of AGM Date and Time of AGM Detai ils of Special Resolution(s) passed at AGM September 23, 2019 at 11:00 A.M. at 11:00 A.M.
+Hotels, Opp.
+Cerebrum IT Re-appointment of Mr. V. Mohan (DIN: 00071517) as Non- Executive Director Park, Kalyaninagar, Pune - 411 014 Re-appointment of Mr. K. G. Krishnamurthy (DIN: 00012579) as Non-Executive Director Approval for Payment of Remuneration to Mr. Siddharth Vasudevan Moorthy as Managing Director of the Company F Approval for payment of Remuneration to Mr. Vasudevan Ramamoorthy as Whole Time Director(Executive Chairman) of the Company To convert Loan availed from JM Financials Credit Solutions Ltd into equity shares upon the Event of Default September 29, 2020 at 11:30 A.M.
+Video Conferencing/Other Audio-Visual Means (OAVM) Special Resolutions were passed at the Annual General ing of the Company.
+September 28, 2021 at 11:30 A.M.
+Video-Conferencing/Other Audio-Visual Means (OAVM) 1 Re-appointment of Mr. Mukesh Malhotra (DIN: 00129504) as Non-Executive Director 2.
+1 To amend the Articles of Association of the Company 1 To appoint Mr. Vasudevan Ramamoorthy as Chairman Emeritus ١ To appoint Dr. Santosh Sundararajan (DIN: 00015229) as Whole time Director designated as Whole time Director and Group CEO of the Company 5 Variation in terms of Vascon Engineers Limited Employees Stock Option Scheme 2017 (ESOS2017)-Change in Vesting Schedule of outstanding options to be granted to Employees who are entitled to participate in the Scheme